marmelab/react-admin/docs/withLifecycleCallbacks.md

 };
 ```

-Then, import the callbacks in your data provider:
+Then, import the callbacks into your data provider:

 ```jsx
 // in scr/dataProvider.js